Baptism of Infants

-Contact the rectory early in the pregnancy before any family plans are made; that is at least six months before any date is formalized.
-This early contact enables parents to be scheduled for the necessary sacramental formation session before the child's baptism.
-It also allows time for sponsors to obtain letters from their parish pastor.
-Once the formation date is set and proper permissions are received, then a baptism date can be scheduled.
+Contact the Baptism Coordinator early in the pregnancy before any family plans are made; that is at least six months before any date is formalized.
+This early contact enables parents to be scheduled for the necessary sacramental preparation before the child's baptism.
+Baptism preparation currently is conducted online using Baptism MATTERS.
+Early contact also allows time for sponsors to obtain letters from their parish pastor.
+Once the preparation is complete and proper permissions are received, then a baptism date can be scheduled.

-For more information or to register for the preparation class, contact our Baptism Coordinator at the rectory (202.347.3215 x555 or email@example.com).
+For more information or to register for baptism preparation, contact the Baptism Coordinator.